capu-bia/fingerprint-r503-mqtt/README.md

 Home Assistant can use messages to enable automations and trigger things like:

 * Open a door using electric locks
-* Enable/disable alarm system using different fingerprint
+* Enable/disable alarm system using different fingerprints
 * Enable/disable access based on user and/or time
 * Activate notificatons on unknown fingerprint